 - At night – occurs for the same reason as lying down

 - During pregnancy – GERD during pregnancy is secondary to hormonal reasons that make the valve in the lower esophagus weaker.
 Also, the fetus can put increased pressure on the stomach, which in turn can cause a backflow of gastric acid into the esophagus

 What Are the Causes and Risk Factors?

 There are many risk factors associated with gastroesophageal reflux disease (GERD), including:

 - Being overweight

-- Consuming alcoholic, caffeinated, or carbonated beverages
+- Consuming alcoholic, caffeinated or carbonated beverages

-- Eating certain foods, such as chocolate, citrus fruits, onions, peppermint, tomato, or spicy or fried foods
+- Eating certain foods such as chocolate, citrus fruits, onions, peppermint, tomato, or spicy or fried foods

 - Eating large meals

-- Eating soon before going to bed
+- Eating right before going to bed

 - Lying flat after eating